UC Davis Aggies women's basketball: Coaches

 Jennifer Gross served as an assistant and associate head coach under Sandy Simpson from 2004 until he retired in 2011.
-She has since won the Big West Conference Coach of the Year in four consecutive seasons from 2017 to 2020 and was a finalist for the WBCA 2018 National Coach of the Year Award.
+She has since won both the Big West Conference Championship and the Big West Conference Coach of the Year in five consecutive seasons from 2017 to 2021 and was a finalist for the WBCA 2018 National Coach of the Year Award.
 She was inducted into the Cal Aggie Athletics Hall of Fame in 2003 as a student-athlete for her four seasons with the Aggies from 1993 to 1997, setting school records for career assists (448), steals (300), and three-pointers made (163).
+Gross, along with her assistant coaches, Joe Teramoto, Matt Klemin, & Des Abeyta lead the program to 2 Big West Championships in 2019, and 2021.
+On February 8th, 2025, Gross became the winningest coach in program history, when her Aggies beat CSU Fullerton.
+This was Gross's 252nd win, passing the previous head coach, Sandy Simpson.
+Gross is currently married to assistant coach, Joe Teramoto and they have 2 kids, Josh and Amelia.

 Postseason

 NCAA Division I tournament results

 UC Davis has advanced to the NCAA Division I women's basketball tournament three times, all as an automatic qualifier from the Big West Conference.
 The Aggies are 0–3 in NCAA Tournament play.

 Women's National Invitation Tournament results

 UC Davis has made five appearances in the Women's National Invitation Tournament (WNIT).
 The Aggies are 5–5 all-time in the WNIT, including an "Elite Eight" appearance in 2018 and a "Sweet 16" appearance in 2017.
 The wins over Utah and Colorado State in 2017 were the program's first postseason wins as a Division I program.
 The five WNIT victories overall are the most of any Big West Conference school as of 2019–20, while the "Elite Eight" berth in 2018 marked the furthest that any Big West Conference school had advanced in that tournament under its current format that began in 1998.